310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 What comes after bonding as friends is—

-Wha--?
+Wha—?
 Anzu-dono?
 Why are you tugging at my clothes?

 Huh?
 You are worried about my clothes seam?
 W-wait!
 I would rather you fix it after I have removed my clothes!
 I do not want to be pricked by the needle!
 It is scary~!
 {% endbubble %}